0x1CA3/iOS12-Hotspot-Bug-POC/README.md

     iOS 12.1.2 b3 Hotspot Bug POC
 </h1>
 <p align="center">
-	A pretty useless POC I had fun writing for a weird, but harmless bug I found while playing around with the hotspot settings in iOS 12.1.2 b3.
+	A pretty useless POC I had fun writing for a weird, but harmless bug that makes your screen shake rapidly.
+I found this while playing around with the hotspot settings in iOS 12.1.2 b3.
 </p>

 <p align="center">